Overview

 Private game viewing in the Maasai Mara

-If your family is looking for a private, remote getaway with plenty of opportunity to see animals and a variety of activities to fill the days, then House in the Wild is the perfect place for you.
-Family-owned, this home away from home sits in on the banks of the Mara river on a private estate within the Enonkishu Conservancy.
-Once farmland, the family have embarked on an ambitious rewilding project to bring back untamed nature to its 400 hectares.
+If your family is looking for a private, remote getaway with plenty of opportunities to see animals and a variety of activities to fill the days, then House in the Wild is the perfect place for you.

 Facts